hacks-guide/Guide-WiiU/docs/user-guide/introduction.md

 ### End Goal

-> This guide has the end goal of taking a completely unmodified Wii U from Stock to Custom Firmware.
+> This guide has the end goal of taking a completely unmodified Wii U from stock to Custom Firmware.

 ### Before Starting